M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 13 active-X
+Version 9.9 revision 14 active-X
-Two bugs removed, one on editor and one for Inventory to pop an inventory from stack.
+A bug which crash the interpreter before open msgbox at last removed

 George Karras, Kallithea Attikis, Greece.